marcelomnc/score-10pin-bowling/README.md

     Perfect	10
     Perfect	10

-Rendered output for the mentioned file would be as follows
+The rendered output by the application for the file above would be as follows

     -----------------------------------GAMES------------------------------------
     Player: Jeff